azyklus/springboard/docs/create-disk-image.md

 # Template: Create a Disk Image

-The [`bootloader`](https://docs.rs/bootloader/0.11) crate provides simple functions to create bootable disk images from a kernel.
-The basic idea is to build your kernel first and then invoke a builder function that calls the disk image creation functions of the `bootloader` crate.
+The [`springboard`](https://mbp2.blog/src/@trident) crate provides simple functions to create bootable disk images from a kernel.
+The basic idea is to build your kernel first and then invoke a builder function that calls the disk image creation functions of the `springboard` crate.

 A good way to implement this is to move your kernel into a `kernel` subdirectory.
 Then you can create a new `os` crate at the top level that defines a [workspace](https://doc.rust-lang.org/cargo/reference/workspaces.html).
 The root package has build-dependencies on the `kernel` [artifact](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#artifact-dependencies) and on the bootloader crate.
 This allows you to create the bootable disk image in a [cargo build script](https://doc.rust-lang.org/cargo/reference/build-scripts.html) and launch the created image in QEMU in the `main` function.